gvellut/flickr2kml/README.md

 - [Sample](https://github.com/gvellut/flickr2kml/blob/master/sample/name_datetaken.txt)

 It simply outputs a formatted `date taken`.
-The format specificaton is the one used by Python [from the datetime package](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
+The date format specification is the one used by Python [from the datetime package](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).

 #### Template arguments

-Besides fields obtained from the Flickr API (which change for each photo; See secton below), it is also possible to pass arguments to the template, which will stay the same for every photo.
+Besides fields obtained from the Flickr API (which change for each photo; See section below), it is also possible to pass arguments to the template, which will stay the same for every photo.
 The `-a / --template_arg` option can be used multiple times for multiple arguments.

 Example: